 On the other hand, there are grapheme clusters.
 A grapheme cluster corresponds most closely to a symbol displayed on screen or paper.
 It is defined as “a horizontally segmentable unit of text”.
-One or more code points are needed to encode a grapheme cluster.
+Therefore, official Unicode documents also call it a user-perceived character.
+One or more code point characters are needed to encode a grapheme cluster.

 For more information, consult “Let’s Stop Ascribing Meaning to Code Points” by Manish Goregaokar.